slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Patience is not passive; on the contrary, it is active; it is concentrated strength."
 -- Edward G. Bulwer-Lytton [1803]*

-> *"half of the troubles of this life can be traced to saying yes too quickly and not saying no soon enough."
--- Josh Billings [1818]*

 > *"Patience is also a form of action."
 -- Auguste Rodin [1840]*

-> *"The best thing you can do is the right thing, the second best thing is the wrong thing, and the worst thing you can do is nothing."
--- Winston Churchill [1874]*

 > *"A good plan, violently executed now, is better than a perfect plan next week."
 -- (general) George Patton [1885]*